 How have Texas Courts adapted under COVID-19?

-Aside from the apparent transformations COVID-19 has bestowed on a myriad of institutions, many of you have recently inquired about the revolutionary impact COVID has presented to Texas courts.
+Aside from the apparent transformations, COVID-19 has bestowed on a myriad of institutions, many of you have recently inquired about the revolutionary impact COVID has presented to Texas courts.
 Have judges and magistrates successfully crafted rational, fair protocols to fashion a system accessible to all citizens?

 The good news is that the Court has also adapted!
-Excluding anticipated procedural delays and protracted scheduling lags for holding hearings and trials, the Supreme Court of Texas has restructured and modernized their systems, devising widespread measures for preserving Texan’s accessibility to courts during a pandemic.
+Excluding anticipated procedural delays and protracted scheduling lags for holding hearings and trials, the Supreme Court of Texas has restructured and modernized its systems, devising widespread measures for preserving Texan’s accessibility to courts during a pandemic.

 Currently, most court proceedings occur remotely (by teleconference or videoconference), unless participants cannot successfully participate remotely.
 Moreover, Texas courts may modify deadlines through December 1, 2020.
-Except for criminal cases where punishment may result in confinement, courts may conduct remote jury proceedings so long as objections to the remote jury are permitted for 7 days.
+Except for criminal cases where the punishment may result in confinement, courts may conduct remote jury proceedings so long as objections to the remote jury are permitted for 7 days.

 Effective October 1, 2020, Texas courts are not required to initiate “in-person” proceedings, including jury trials.
 But, if a court elects to hold proceedings “in-person,” the court must first present an operating plan to the regional presiding judge’s county or municipality, following consultation with the county judge, mayor, and local health authorities.
 An operating plan for “in-person” jury proceeding must contain the following components: